secabuser/DiscordTokenGrabber/README.md

 ## Results

-* All Info Sended To Telegram Bot.
+* All results sended to bot tel
 * Full Fast

 ---